 The final application date for support is 15 November for studies in the autumn and 15 March for studies in the spring.

-About four months after you have completed your studies, you will receive a repayment programme from the Norwegian State Educational Loan Fund stipulating how much and when you are to repay the loan.
+About seven months after you have completed your studies, you will receive a repayment programme from the Norwegian State Educational Loan Fund containing an overview of how much and when you are to repay the loan.

-If you have a child while studying, you may be eligible for a parent grant from the Norwegian State Educational Loan Fund.
-The parent grant means that the amount you would otherwise receive as a loan and grant is paid as a grant.
-You can receive a parent grant for a continuous period of up to 49 weeks.
+If you have a child while studying, you may be eligible for a parental grant from the Norwegian State Educational Loan Fund.
+The parental grant means that the amount you would otherwise receive as a loan and grant is paid as a grant.
+You can receive a parental grant for a continuous period of up to 49 weeks.

-If you are studying and living together with children under 16 for at least 40 percent of the time, you may be eligible for a provider’s supplementary grant.
-This is needs tested against your and your spouse’s/partner’s income and assets.
+If you are studying and living together with children under 16 for at least 40 percent of the time, you may be eligible for a child grant.
+This is means tested against your and your spouse’s/partner’s income and assets.